Helix Piercing Guide with Images

 Your piercer will ask you about the placement you want.
 You can have your helix piercing at the top of your ear or down a bit further.
 There’s a lot of cartilage in the upper ear so you have a lot to choose from.

 Most piercers will prefer to make a mark on your skin so you can make sure about the placement before anything permanent is done.
 Once the mark is made and you’ve signed off on it, it’s show time.

 Once you decide upon where you want your piercing to be, your piercer will quickly disinfect the surface of the skin she’ll be working on.
 Then she’ll use a thin hollow needle to make the hole.
 Once the needle is pulled through, the jewelry will be placed immediately.

 Once the procedure is done, you’ll be given aftercare instructions to follow.
 These instructions will help ensure that your piercing heals as well and as quickly as possible.
-So while you might be tempted to blow off your aftercare and spend your time doing things that are actually fun instead, you should play it by the book and do what your piercer tells you.
+Therefore, while you might be tempted to blow off your aftercare and spend your time doing things that are actually fun instead, you should play it by the book and do what your piercer tells you.

 Helix Piercing Pain - How Much Do They Hurt?